 - high performances

-Usage of Organic Electronic in the Electronic Manufacturing Sector
+Usage of Organic Electronics in the Electronic Manufacturing Sector

 The inorganic (non-carbon-based) semiconductors that form the basis of many of today’s computer processors have long outperformed semiconducting polymers and tiny molecules electrically.
 However, because of ongoing research and development, organic semiconductors now have enough performance to start being commercialized in novel and intriguing applications.
 In addition, organic semiconductors’ chemistry can be changed in ways that are not conceivable with substances like silicon.
 For example, it is possible to make organic semiconductors soluble and use them to create ink.
 This implies that electronic printing circuits are feasible, with the capacity to produce parts as quickly as printing newspapers.
 These circuits can also be made flexible because they are built on plastic materials, meaning that rigid boxes are no longer necessary.